kubernetes/community/contributors/design-proposals/raw-block-pv.md

 name: block-volume
 provisioner: kubernetes.io/local-block-glusterfs
 parameters:
-**volumeType: block**
+  volumeType: block #opaque value  / plug-in dependent
   fsType: xfs
 ```
-The provisioner should validate the parameters and return and error if the combination specified is not supported.
+The provisioner (if applicable) should validate the parameters and return and error if the combination specified is not supported.
 This also allows the use case for leveraging a Storage Class for utilizing pre-defined static volumes.
+By labeling the Persistent Volumes
+with the Storage Class, volumes can be grouped and used according to how they are defined in the class.
 ```
 kind: StorageClass
 apiVersion: storage.k8s.io/v1